Davi Góes

-Davi Goes Silva Ferreira Carvalho (born 22 June 2005), known as Davi Goes or just Davi, is a Brazilian footballer who plays as a midfielder for Juventude.
+Davi Góes Silva Ferreira Carvalho (born 22 June 2005), known as Davi Góes or just Davi, is a Brazilian footballer who plays as a midfielder for Juventude.

 Club career

 Born in Ipatinga, Minas Gerais, Davi joined Juventude's youth setup in November 2022, from Brasilis.
 In June 2024, he was close to a loan move to Swiss club FC Lugano, but the move fell through.

 After featuring with a B-team in the 2023 Copa FGF, Davi made his first team – and Série A – debut on 11 August 2024, starting in a 3–2 home win over Botafogo.
 On 13 June of the following year, he was loaned to Palmeiras for the under-20 squad, until January.